wlavend/Cassie_Balancing/02_README.md

 ### Keyframe Transition

 I have modified the XML file to include the precise positioning of the robot on one leg, along with an additional keyframe that incorporates a ~1.5 cm height transition.
 To enable or disable this keyframe transition feature, simply adjust the toggle at the top of the Python script.
-Additionally, you can toggle the application of forces to the pelvis on or off as needed.
+Additionally, you can toggle the application of forces in any direction to the pelvis on or off as needed (line ~613).

 ---